Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 Prefer combine over GroupByKey because GroupByKey explicitly create a key-pair value.
 Combine contains many pre-built in functions like sum, mean, ... and can be also applied to a grouped Key-Value pair

+### In memory object
+Static in memory Data to be used by DataFlow

+### Side input
+Convert another PCollection to a view and use it as a second PCollection to be conbime with your currently PCollection.

 ### Java

 ```java